 Stateside pilgrims can be encouraged to enter into the same mysteries and conversations leading up to their WYD experience as international pilgrims.
-For WYD 2019, this should start with the theme, "I am the servant of the Lord.
-May it be done to me according to your word" (Lk 1:38).
-This theme, chosen by Pope Francis, invites us to consider the way in which God calls us to love others in our lives.
+For WYD 2023, this should start with the theme, "Mary rose up and went with haste" (Lk 1:39).
+This theme, chosen by Pope Francis, invites us to consider the way in which God calls us to rise up and respond to love others in our lives.
 It challenges all pilgrims to recognize the Lord's grace at work in our lives and to say "yes," like Mary did, to God's will.